Be patient with yourself as you learn to breastfeed. Know that breastfeeding takes practice. Give yourself 2 to 3 weeks to get the hang of it.

-This hold works best for full-term babies.
+This hold works best for babies who have developed head control.
 Some new mothers have trouble guiding the baby's mouth to their breast in this hold.
 If you have had a cesarean birth (C-section), your baby may put too much pressure on your stomach in this hold.

 Here's how to do the cradle hold: